pzzd/thinking-about-deep-learning/14_backpropagation.md

 - Let's consider an neuron whose output has changed, for whatever reason; this change has an effect on the network's error, but what effect exactly?
 Delta is a number associated with a neuron as a result of evaluating the current network with the current sample.
 If a neuron's output changes by a particular amount (called m), we can multiply that change by the neuron's delta to see how the entire network's output will change.
 Because the neuron's output will change by m, we know the change in the final error is m times the neuron's delta.
 - Where does m come from?
 We can produce an m by changing a neuron's input, that is, the previous neuron's output.
 - We can use the delta associated with each neuron to tell whether each of its incoming weights should be adjusted in the positive or negative direction.
+- Put another way: delta scales the change in the output of a neuron